 What’s a Greek holiday without a walk along the shore with that special someone?
 Let’s virtually travel to a Greek beach, soft, soothing sand under our feet, a light breeze… and the sound of the waves.
 Enjoy the feeling with “To Kyma” (The Wave) by Greek band Melisses.

 And our trip comes to a close with one more of Hippocrates’ Aphorisms:

 “A wise human being should consider that health is the greatest of human blessings, and should learn how — by his own thought — to derive benefit from his [or her] illness”.Hippocrates

-?
-As always today’s post comes to a close with the meaning of it all.
-If there’s something the coronavirus has forced us all to do, it’s to be with ourselves, to travel within, to explore perhaps the darkest corners of our own soul before we can begin to travel the world again.
+♫ As always today’s post comes to a close with the meaning of it all.
+If there’s something the coronavirus has forced us all to do, it’s to be with ourselves, to travel within, to explore perhaps the darkest corners of our own soul before we can appreciate travel.
 The only real moment we can do that is now.
 “Simera” (“Today”) by Stamatis Spanoudakis performed by Yiannis Parios.